When You're Inside Your Own Business, It's Hard to See the Path Forward.

 That's the work I love.

-I believe better businesses are built by making better decisions.
+And it's why I believe the best businesses aren't built by making more decisions.

 Better decisions begin with clarity.